Authentic Vietnamese Salted Coffee (Cà Phê Muối)

 What Does Cà Phê Muối Taste Like?

-Some describe it as a more complex, grown-up version of a salted caramel latte but with a uniquely Vietnamese twist that’s both refreshing and addictive.
-Cà phê muối has since become a must-try for coffee lovers and a signature drink that captures Vietnamese coffee culture’s creativity and bold flavors.
+Some describe it as a more complex, grown-up version of a salted caramel latte, but with a uniquely Vietnamese twist that’s both refreshing and addictive.
+Cà phê muối has since become a must-try coffee for anyone visiting Vietnam and a signature drink of Vietnamese coffee culture.

 Salt in Coffee